Crowsfoot is known by many names, but one of the most common it goes by here in Australia is Crabgrass.

 The best way to remove crowsfoot is to chip out by hand.
 Make sure when doing so that you carefully remove the entire plant and don’t spread any seeds during the process.

 You can also treat the individual tufts of Crowsfoot with a glyphosate type product like Round Up or Zero.
 Just be careful when doing so, as anything you touch with the product will likely die including your lawn.

-Treating Crowsfoot with a selective herbicide can be difficult as many herbicides available will kill your lawn variety as well.
-So, make sure you read the label before applying any herbicides to your lawn, particularly if you have a kikuyu or couch lawn.
+Treating Crowsfoot with a selective herbicide can be difficult as many herbicides will kill your lawn variety as well.

-The best way to control Crowsfoot is to maintain a healthy lawn where it is unlikely to be able to infiltrate and spread.
+The best way to control Crowsfoot is to maintain a healthy lawn where it is unlikely to infiltrate and spread.
 Being proactive and removing it as soon as it appears and before it goes to seed will be the key to preventing it from spreading out of control.

-Another way of preventing the seed from germinating along with many other summer annuals is to apply a pre-emergent herbicide like Oxafert in early spring.
+Another way of preventing the seed from germinating is to apply a pre-emergent herbicide like Oxafert in early spring.
 An application in Autumn will also help to prevent the germination of Winter weeds as well.